Indonesian names: Polynymic names without a family name

-On the birth certificate, the child's name would be written as "Hasan Prasetyo child of Suparman Prakoso and Wulandari Hartono".
+On the birth certificate, the child's name would be written as "Hasan Prasetyo child of Suparman Prakoso and Wulandari Setiadewi".
 On all other official documents, the child's name would be written as "Hasan Prasetyo".

 Polynymic names with family name

 If the parents want a family name (or surname) to appear on official documents, the family name has to be included on the child's birth certificate.